luiswirth/bsc-thesis/src/matter/mesh.typ

 represent and work with our Finite Element mesh.
 It will store the topological and geometrical properties of our arbitrary dimensional discrete PDE domain.
-A simplicial complex will be used to represent the topology (incidence and adjacency) of the mesh and double as the container for all the mesh entities, which are all simplicies.
+A simplicial complex @hatcher:algtop will be used to represent the topology (incidence and adjacency) of the mesh and double as the container for all the mesh entities, which are all simplicies.
 It will also provide unique identification through a global numbering, and iteration of all these entities.
-For the geometry, all edge lengths of the mesh will be stored to compute the piecewise-flat (over the cells) Riemannian metric, known as the Regge metric.
+For the geometry, all edge lengths of the mesh will be stored to compute the piecewise-flat (over the cells) Riemannian metric @frankel:diffgeo, known as the Regge metric @regge.
 We also support the optional storage of global vertex coordinates, if an embedding were to be known.

 == Coordinate Simplicies

-Finite Element Methods benefit from their ability to work on unstructured meshes.
+Finite Element Methods benefit from their ability to work on unstructured meshes @hiptmair:numpde.
 So instead of subdividing a domain into a regular grid, FEM works on potentially highly non-uniform meshes.
 The simplest type of mesh that works for such non-uniform meshes are simplicial